rigdev/docs/docs/users/create-users.md

 rig user update markGrayson1234 -f profile -v '{"firstName":"John","lastName":"Doe","preferredLanguage":"DK","country":"Denmark"}'
 ```

-Setting these additional fields using the CLI requires first creating a user and then subsequently updating the user where the updates are prompted for.
+Setting these additional fields using the CLI requires first creating a user and then subsequently updating the user where the updates are prompted.
 </TabItem>
 </Tabs>

 ### Metadata

-As part of the user creation process, you have the ability to include custom metadata for your users.
+As part of the user creation process, you can include custom metadata for your users.
 This metadata is added as a byte array.
 In the following example, we will utilize JSON marshalling to convert our data into bytes and store it on the user:

 <Tabs>
 <TabItem value="go" label="Golang SDK">